datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/R/dc-spatial-vector/2015-10-26-L04-vector-raster-integration-advanced.md

 ---
 layout: post
-title: "Lesson 04: Crop Raster Data and Extract Summary Pixels Values From Rasters in R"
+title: "Vector 04: Crop Raster Data and Extract Summary Pixels Values From Rasters in R"
 date:   2015-10-23
 authors: [Joseph Stachelek, Leah A. Wasser, Megan A. Jones]
 contributors: [Sarah Newman]
 dateCreated:  2015-10-23
-lastModified: 2016-02-05
+lastModified: 2016-02-08
 packagesLibraries: [rgdal, raster, ggplot2]
 categories: [self-paced-tutorial]
 mainTag: vector-data-series
 tags: [vector-data, R, spatial-data-gis]
-workshopSeries: [vector-data-series]
+tutorialSeries: [vector-data-series]
 description: "This tutorial covers how to modify (crop) a raster extent using the extent of a vector shapefile.
 It also covers extracting pixel values from defined locations stored in a spatial object."